danielzengky/bootProcessInformation/guide/README.md

    * use any software tools， for example：Github Desktop for Git client,  PyCharm for code, Atom for document

-   * clone source branch to **your local repository**,push and synchronize your local branch with the source branch
+   * clone source branch to **your local repository** , synchronize your local branch with the source branch directly

 ## Step One:  Fork source bootProcessInformation to your gitHub account